Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Experimental Results

 To assess the algorithm, the vehicle is tested in two different scenarios.
 Fig.~\ref{fig10} and Fig.~\ref{fig11} present the results of the first test.
 The final goal is located behind a wall, requiring the robot to circumvent a non-convex wall to reach it.
 To perform this test, the vehicle's field of view is set to $120^\circ$ and the sensor range to $0.8\,\text{m}$.
-It is important to note that the robot has no prior knowledge of the environment.
+For both experimental tests, the robot has no prior knowledge of the environment.
 The starting position, denoted by yellow, is considered the origin.
-The robot is programmed to stop when it is within a predefined distance from the target position.
-The red points represent the observations made by the LIDAR sensor during the tests.
+The robot is programmed to stop when it is within a predefined threshold distance from the target position.
+The red points represent the observations of obstacles from the LiDAR sensor.
 The entire path is planned incrementally, utilizing the robot's limited field of view.

 In the second test, the robot is subjected to a more complex situation.
 Fig.~\ref{fig12} and Fig.~\ref{fig13} illustrate the results of the second test.
-During the test, it was observed that the field of view plays a crucial role in the vehicle's success rate.
-To overcome this test, the robot required a field of view of $180^\circ$.
-It should be noted that changing the field of view is achieved simply by adjusting the filter on the LIDAR sensor, without the need to retrain the networks.
-In other words, the proposed method is generalizable to different environments by fine-tuning the sensor range and field of view.
+During the test, it is observed that the field of view plays a crucial role in the vehicle's success rate.
+To ensure adequate performance, the robot requires a field of view of $180^\circ$.
+Here, changing the field of view is achieved simply by adjusting the filter on the LiDAR sensor, without the need to retrain the networks.
+In other words, the proposed method is generalizable to different environments by appropriately selecting the sensor range and field of view.